Founder and Executive Director

 Board of Directors

-Cheryl Bell (Works as Realtor with eXp Realty Myrtle Beach)
+Cheryl Bell (MBA and Board Member Works as Realtor with eXp Realty Myrtle Beach)

 The mission of Freedom Readers, Inc. is to improve reading skills in low income communities by providing one-to-one literacy tutoring, free books for home libraries, and an inspiring, high-energy learning environment.